-To create a cinemagraph in Cinemagraph Pro, you import a video recorded on a tripod and select a frame for your still image.
-Instead of selecting a frame in-app, you can import an image to bring one of your existing photos to life!
-You then paint a mask on the areas where you want the motion from your video to appear to reveal your cinemagraph.
+To start creating a cinemagraph in Cinemagraph Pro, you import a video recorded on a tripod and select a frame for your still image.
+Instead of selecting a frame from your video, you can import an image to bring one of your existing photos to life.

-- Import your still photo under the Still Image tab or File menu in the app.
-For best results, ensure that your still photo has the same aspect ratio as your video to prevent stretching.
+- Import your photo under the still image tab (⌘3).
+For best results, ensure that your still photo has the same aspect ratio as your video.